avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 ## 7. Cloud Account Setup
 An IoTConnect account is required.
 If you need to create an account, a free trial subscription is available.

 Select one of the two implementations of IoTConnect:
 * [AWS Version](https://subscription.iotconnect.io/subscribe?cloud=aws)  (Recommended for this guide)
 * [Azure Version](https://subscription.iotconnect.io/subscribe?cloud=azure)

-* Be sure to check any SPAM folder for the temporary password after registering.
+> **Note:**  Be sure to check any SPAM folder for the temporary password after registering.
-*

 See the IotConnect [Subscription Information](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) for more details.

 ## 8. Acquire IoTConnect Account Information